harleydutton/tabula-rasa/sections/checks/modifiers/extra damage.md

 ---

-This is the modifier promised by [[size differential damage]]. the attacker deals an additional flavor of damage.

----

 Perhaps all damage should be from modifiers.

 Rather than modifiers, whenever you roll a check you can specify two effects.
 For attacks, usually one or both of these would be damage. that would make this a [[Check Modifier]]